cloudfoundry/docs-cfcr/docs/installing/openstack/deploying-bosh-openstack.md

 If you want to configure Cloud Foundry to handle routing for CFCR, perform the procedures in [Configuring Cloud Foundry Routing](../cf-routing/).

-If you want to configure HAProxy to handle routing for CFCR, perform the procedures in [Configuring HAProxy](../haproxy/).

-!!! note
-	OpenStack does not have first-party load-balancing support.
-You can configure HAProxy to handle external access to the Kubernetes master nodes for administration traffic, and the Kubernetes worker nodes for application traffic.

 If you want to configure an external load balancer, perform the following steps:

 1. Navigate to `KUBO_ENV` and open the newly created `director.yml` file.